-The Middle Palaeolithic age was largely based upon flakes or small pieces of stone which have been found in different parts of India with regional variations.
-The principal tools were comprise of blades, points, borers, and scrapers, all made of flakes.
+The Middle Palaeolithic Age was largely based upon flakes or small pieces of stone that have been found in different parts of India with regional variations.
+The principal tools comprised of blades, points, borers, and scrapers, all made of flakes.
 The geographical horizon of the Middle Palaeolithic sites coincides with that of Lower Palaeolithic sites.

-The artefacts of Middle Palaeolithic age were found at several places on the bank of River Narmada, and south of the Tungabhadra River.
+The artifacts of the Middle Palaeolithic age were found at several places on the bank of River Narmada, and south of the Tungabhadra River.
 The Belan valley (UP) is rich in stone tools and animal fossils including cattle and deer.
-These remains are related to both the Lower and Middle Stone ages.
+These remains are related to both the Lower and Middle Stone Ages.

 Upper Palaeolithic Age

-In India, the use of blades and burins were noted and it was found in AP, Karnataka, Maharashtra, central MP, southern UP, Jharkhand and adjoining areas.
+In India, the use of blades and burins was noted and it was found in AP, Karnataka, Maharashtra, central MP, southern UP, Jharkhand, and adjoining areas.
 Caves and rock shelters for use by human beings in the Upper Palaeolithic phase have been discovered at Bhimbetka.
-An Upper Palaeolithic assemblage, characterized by comparatively large flakes, blades, burins, and scrapers has also been found in the upper levels of the Gujarat sand dunes.
+An Upper Palaeolithic assemblage, characterized by comparatively large flakes, blades, burins, and scrapers has also been found in the upper levels of the Gujarat dunes.